It is high time to introduce you to our house on wheels: “Popo”. If you have read our page about you already know a little about him.

-It's a real little house on wheels that lacks just the shower ...
-And yes, for that it's outside that happens!
-Go hop, we go out!
-River, lake, beach shower, ...
-Otherwise it is under a small tent Quechua provided for this purpose, just to be safe from the wind and have a little privacy when necessary.
-We add to that a solar shower: basically a pocket of black water (so that it heats the sun, but it is rarely the case ...), and a pipe that goes with it!
+It's a real little house on wheels, all that's missing is a shower… And yes, that's what happens outside!
+Let's go, let's go!
+River, lake, beach shower, etc. Otherwise it's under a small Quechua tent provided for this purpose, just to be sheltered from the wind and to have a little privacy when necessary.
+We add to that a solar shower: basically a pocket of black water (so that it heats up in the sun, but that's rarely the case…), and a hose that goes with it!

 We recently, thanks to one of our partners Leisure Leader (specialist equipment for van and camper), could have a lot of extra equipment.
 The shower is now with pressure thanks to a 12V electric pump system and a knob at the end.
 We put the pump in a container of water, we plug on the cigarette lighter and presto, a shower almost like home, hot water in less haha!
 In any case it's really practical, no need to find a tree or do I do not know what mount to hang the solar shower on the roof of the combi ...

 Earlier we told you about the solar charge controller.
 It works well with a solar panel that we installed on the roof.
 It is a flexible model of 100w that sticks directly with a silicone specially designed for this purpose.
 Everything is included in the kit from Leisure Leader.
-We are now autonomous, we can stay for several days and recharge our devices, turn on the light serenely, etc ... without risk of power failure!
-We'll do a tutorial for you soon pour
+We are now autonomous, we can stay put for several days and recharge our devices, switch on the light serenely, etc ... without risk of power failure!
+We will soon give you an editing tutorial for that 😉

 Outside we also installed an awning, because we were tired of literally baking in the sun, and we are heading further south now, so no it is not a luxury!
 The clothespin towel technique is not very effective, tested and NOT approved!

 This is a Fiamma F35 Pro, we chose this model for its lightness (in our opinion more suitable for a small van), compared to the model F45, although it is a little more practical since it takes place with a crank like a classic home awning.
-Leisure Leader we ordered it to measure: choice of the size, the color of the canvas and the case!
-We had a good laugh to carry it on the plane, it went like a letter to the post office.
+Leisure Leader we ordered it to measure: choice of size, color of the canvas and case!
+We had a good laugh transporting it on the plane, it went like a letter in the mail.

 The bike carrier is also a Fiamma model, we are often asked to do so, that's it.
 It was negotiated (hard), with the purchase of the van.
 It is aluminum so very light but very strong!
 This is a specific model for the VW T3.
 It has resisted the many stony, muddy and sandy paths that have put it to the test with the 2 bicycles permanently attached.

-Many people asked us if we were not afraid of the risks of asphyxiation with the new heating ...
+Many people have asked us if we weren't afraid of the risk of asphyxiation with the new heating...
 No, for several reasons:

-- First we do not leave it on all night.
-It is started as soon as one settles and until one goes to bed.
-Then we programmed it to turn on automatically a little before we wake up.
+- First, we don't leave it on all night.
+We start it as soon as we land and until we go to bed.
+Then we programmed it to automatically turn on a little before we woke up.

-- Secondly because we installed a harmful gas detector.
-It is a small box that analyzes the ambient air and emits a light and sound alarm in case of problems: butane / propane leak, CO2 level too high, narcotic gas introduced by someone malicious.
-We did several tests and it works very well!
+- Secondly because we have installed a noxious gas detector.
+It is a small box that analyzes the ambient air and emits a light and sound alarm in the event of a problem: butane/propane leak, CO2 level too high, narcotic gas introduced by someone malicious.
+We have done several tests and it works very well!

-At the top of the photo that follows we can also see the 300W inverter that converts the current to 12V generated by Popo 110V (we are in North America do you remember?!).
-You can then charge any device with a conventional outlet.
-There are several power, more or less big fact, but for us the 300W is enough to load all our equipment.
-Transformers of these last being planned to work in 110V / 220V there is no problem of compatibility except the card of the catch.
+At the top of the following photo you can also see the 300W inverter which converts the 12V current generated by Popo into 110V (we are in North America, remember?!).
+You can then charge any device with a conventional power outlet.
+There are several power, more or less big in fact, but for us the 300W is enough to load all our equipment.
+The transformers of the latter being designed to operate at 110V/220V, there is no compatibility problem except for the plug of the socket.